 As a part of Community Health Network, the resident will be associated with an integrated healthcare delivery network that ranks among the top 20 in the nation.
 The psychiatric pharmacy residency started in 2010 and is for PGY1 residency graduates who desire to become leaders in psychopharmacology/neurology.
 Residents in this program are called upon to resolve real-life challenges and issues in a supportive and nurturing environment while working with an integrated healthcare team consisting of psychiatrists, social workers, case managers, nursing and pharmacy, as well as psychiatry residents and students.

 The behavioral care pavilion at Community Hospital North consists of nine units and is approximately 120 beds, allowing the resident to gain experience in multiple and diverse areas of behavioral care.

 Requirements of the residency include staffing every fourth weekend, a poster presentation at Midyear or the annual College of Psychiatric and Neurologic Pharmacists (CPNP) meeting, and academic involvement at Butler University.
-The psychiatric pharmacy PGY2 residency includes opportunities at Butler such as (and not limited to) the following: leading case conference for the therapeutics course, delivering one or more therapeutics lectures in the area of psychiatry, assisting with the Therapeutics of Psychiatry elective in the spring semester, precepting and evaluating rotation students, participation in the academic leadership rotation, leading a monthly physician assistant psychopharmacology review, voluntary involvement with the BU student CPNP chapter, as well as exposure to many other opportunities on campus.
+The psychiatric pharmacy PGY2 residency includes opportunities at Butler such as (and not limited to) the following: leading case conference for the therapeutics course, delivering one or more large group lectures in Therapeutics of Psychiatry elective in the spring semester, precepting and evaluating rotation students, participation in the academic leadership rotation, leading a monthly physician assistant psychopharmacology review, voluntary involvement with the BU student CPNP chapter, as well as exposure to many other opportunities on campus.

 Clinical rotation opportunities may include (and are not limited to): general adult inpatient psychiatry with the psychiatry residency service team, child and adolescent psychiatry, geriatric psychiatry, integrated recovery/addiction medicine, consult/liaison psychiatry team, and outpatient psychiatry.
 Types of daily experiences may include, but are not limited to, patient care activities including physician requested medication consults and treatment teams, drug information services, leading patient-focused medication groups, in-services to pharmacists, nursing staff, and/or other members of an interdisciplinary team, grand rounds presentations for pharmacy and psychiatry, participation in network and hospital level committees and projects, and participation in formulary review, MUEs, and research and scholarly activity.
 The diverse and abundant opportunities available allow for individualized tailoring of the residency experience to the unique interests of the resident.

 Upon completion of the residency the resident is expected to function with the knowledge, confidence and competence a leader is expected to show in this specialty area, as well as be equipped with the appropriate knowledge to pursue BCPP certification if the resident so chooses.
 As a part of Community Health Network, the resident will be associated with an integrated healthcare delivery network that ranks among the top 20 in the nation.